 Paying for a Tubal Reversal

 Note that few tubal reversal doctors offer Exparel for pain management because it is more expensive than other medications.
-However, Dr. Rosenfeld wants his patients to be comfortable as patients who are able to get rest and relax heal more quickly.
-Here are some testimonials from patients who have used Exparel after tubal reversal.
+However, Dr. Rosenfeld wants his patients to be comfortable because rested and relaxed patients heal more quickly.

 Yes, once you are approved by Dr. Rosenfeld as a tubal reversal candidate, you may set up a payment plan with our office.
 Just call us at 713 790 0099.
 We also accept CareCredit.